Rick & Renner: New return of the duo

 In June 2018 rumors surfaced that the duo Rick & Renner might return.
 However, neither Rick, Renner, nor the management had a statement about this story, which left fans in doubt.
-This suspense continued until August 12, 2018, when Rick and Renner officially announced the duo's return on Domingão do Faustão, promoting the Seguir em Frente Tour, which should last two years and is touring several cities in Brazil.
+This suspense continued until August 12, 2018, when Rick and Renner officially announced the duo's return on Domingão do Faustão, promoting the Seguir em Frente Tour, which was to last two years touring several cities in Brazil.
 The tour also has international shows, including countries in Europe, United States, Canada, Japan, among others.
 "We've reconsidered coming back thanks to the affection we've received from our fans, supporting us in this journey.
 For sure it will be a project that will have a lot of love involved and of course, serious commitment", Rick explained.
 The project resulted in a CD with 17 re-recorded tracks with an acoustic version, with Rick & Renner's greatest hits and a new song: "Como Assim", written by Rick.
 Among the classics are "Ela É Demais", "Nos Bares da Cidade", "Filha", "Só Pensando em Você", and others.
 "This approach has done well for us, because there are no hard feelings.
 We are united and together.
 I can't wait to feel the affection of the public again.
 And hit the road with my partner", Renner completed.
 In a first moment, Rick & Renner's return would be a 2-year project, called Seguir em Frente (English: Moving Forward).
 This project is managed by Vibe Promoções Artísticas.